Jim Crow laws: End of legal segregation

-After Kennedy was assassinated, President Lyndon B. Johnson called for immediate passage of Kennedy civil rights legislation as a memorial to the martyred president.
+After Kennedy was assassinated, President Lyndon B. Johnson called for immediate passage of Kennedy's civil rights legislation as a memorial to the martyred president.
 Johnson formed a coalition with Northern Republicans that led to passage in the House, and with the help of Republican Senate leader Everett Dirksen with passage in the Senate early in 1964.
 For the first time in history, the southern filibuster was broken and the Senate finally passed its version on June 19 by vote of 73 to 27.

 The Civil Rights Act of 1964 was the most powerful affirmation of equal rights ever made by Congress.
 It guaranteed access to public accommodations such as restaurants and places of amusement, authorized the Justice Department to bring suits to desegregate facilities in schools, gave new powers to the Civil Rights Commission; and allowed federal funds to be cut off in cases of discrimination.
 Furthermore, racial, religious and gender discrimination was outlawed for businesses with 25 or more employees, as well as apartment houses.
 The South resisted until the last moment, but as soon as the new law was signed by President Johnson on July 2, 1964, it was widely accepted across the nation.
 There was only a scattering of diehard opposition, typified by restaurant owner Lester Maddox in Georgia.

 In January 1964, President Lyndon Johnson met with civil rights leaders.
 On January 8, during his first State of the Union address, Johnson asked Congress to "let this session of Congress be known as the session which did more for civil rights than the last hundred sessions combined."
 On June 21, civil rights workers Michael Schwerner, Andrew Goodman, and James Chaney disappeared in Neshoba County, Mississippi, where they were volunteering in the registration of African American voters as part of the Freedom Summer project.
 The disappearance of the three activists captured national attention and the ensuing outrage was used by Johnson and civil rights activists to build a coalition of northern and western Democrats and Republicans and push Congress to pass the Civil Rights Act of 1964.

 On July 2, 1964, Johnson signed the historic Civil Rights Act of 1964.
 It invoked the Commerce Clause to outlaw discrimination in public accommodations (privately owned restaurants, hotels, and stores, and in private schools and workplaces).
 This use of the Commerce Clause was upheld by the Warren Court in the landmark case Heart of Atlanta Motel v.
 United States 379 US 241 (1964).